LinSchmitz/miniAssignments/accordionList/README.md

 ⚛️ Built with React functional components

-🛠️ Easy to customize and extend
+🎨 Easy to customize and extend

+### 🛠️ Built With

+useState hook (for opening/closing items)